1/98

 thumb opposed with thumb tip meeting index tip forming circle

-object manipulation and release skill development
+in-hand manipulation skill development

 complex rotation